python-caldav/caldav/docs/source/index.rst

 support RFC 5545 (icalendar).
 It's outside the scope of this library to implement logic for parsing and modifying RFC 5545, instead we depend on another library for that.

+RFC 5545 describes the icalendar format.
+Constructing or parsing icalendar data was considered out of the scope of this library, but we do make exceptions - like, there is a method to complete a task - it involves editing the icalendar data, and now the `save_event`, `save_todo` and `save_journal` methods are able to construct icalendar data if needed.

 There exists two libraries supporting RFC 5545, vobject and icalendar.
 The icalendar library seems to be more popular.
 Version 0.x depends